Direct Billing FAQ

 a: Yes, but there are things you need to know.

--I do not always know your plan details.
-I cannot know when you will max out your coverage, or if you require a Rx prior to your initial appointment.
+While I try to monitor coverage, I cannot know when you will max out your coverage, or if you require a Rx prior to your initial appointment.

 Please always be prepared to pay for your appointment should there be any issues with your plan.